The year in pictures: Fall sports 2020 - Leader Publications

 The year in pictures: Fall sports 2020

-NILES — The 2020 high school sports season was different and any other due to a global pandemic.
+NILES — The 2020 high school sports season was different from any other due to a global pandemic.

 After the Michigan High School Athletic Association canceled the end of the winter sports season and then canceled the entire spring sports calendar, everyone began looking to fall for a restart.